Installing Captain and Shove¶

 pip install git+https://github.com/mozilla/shove.git#egg=shove

-This should install the shove executable into your environment, which is used to start the Shove daemon.
+This should install the shove executable into your environment, which is used to start the

 Shove requires a settings file; an example settings file can be found in the Shove source code.
-The SHOVE_SETTINGS_FILE environment variable should contain an absolute file path to the settings file you want to use.

 The settings file contains details for connecting to RabbitMQ, as well as a mapping of project IDs to directories that projects are contained in.
 You must edit this dictionary to include file paths to any projects that you want Shove to be able to run commands for.

-Setting up Captain
+Setting up Captain¶

 Captain is a Django project.
 It’s intended to be run as a WSGI application.
-The WSGI file for Captain is located at captain/wsgi.py under the repository root.
+The WSGI file for

-You can retrieve the code for Captain by cloning https://github.com/mozilla/captain.git using git.
+You can retrieve the code for Captain by cloning https://github.com/mozilla/captain.git using

 pip install -r requirements/compiled.txt